Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Applications to Equality of Opportunity

 \end{Corollary}

-\subsection{Group-blind Excess Risk Upper Bound}
+\subsection{Group-Blind Excess Risk Upper Bound}

-In this section, we focus on equality of opportunity with binary sensitive attributes in the group-blind scenario.
-Throughout this subsection, for any group-blind functions $f^{\rm blind}(X,A)$, we omit the superscript ``blind" and the second argument $A$, and simply write the function as $f(X)$.
+In this section, we study equality of opportunity with binary sensitive attributes in the group-blind scenario.
+For simplicity, we omit the superscript ``blind" and the argument $A$, and denote any group-blind function $f^{\rm blind}(X,A)$ simply as $f(X)$.